What’s New in Kitchen and Bath Remodeling?

 • Consider an electric induction cook top.
 They are 90 percent energy-efficient and use a magnetic field to conduct electricity to the cookware.
 They do not put off additional heat as you cook, thus offering further savings on your cooling costs.

 • Ask for a “Water Sense” kitchen faucet when you make your selection.
 They are available in a wide variety of styles, finishes and price ranges.
 The kitchen faucet is the most used faucet in the home—on average used seven times more than any other faucet.
 These low-flow faucets offer a 30 percent reduction in water usage, and you don’t compromise functionality or style to help you save on your water bill.
+Are you looking for detailed reviews of faucets?
+Choosing a faucet for home is a critical decision.
+A website named FaucetPost offers handpicked and tested faucets.
+A wide range of faucet brands, how-to guides, quick fixes, and product comparisons are published with authentic research verified by plumbers.

 I’m ready to remodel my home, and projects will include a bath renovation.
 What’s new and current but not too trendy?

 We see many projects returning to the clean, crisp sparkle of polished chrome fittings, faucets and lighting for baths.
 Many manufacturers are expanding their choices of this classic metal finish to include simple lines that are a more modern look without being too contemporary.
-This is also a more economical choice for homeowners trying to stretch their remodeling budget.
+This is also a more economical choice for homeowners trying to stretch their bath and kitchen remodeling budget.
 You simply can’t go wrong with this look.
 It will never go out of style.

 I want to change the lighting in my home to take advantage of energy saving fluorescent or LED lighting.
 There are so many choices.
 How do I know what is right for my application?